SoftDev2425/mtogo-exam-repo/readme.md

 ## API Documentation (Swagger OpenAPI)

-When running the application in docker desktop, you can access the API documentation for each service by visiting the following URL: http://localhost:3000/api-docs
+When running the application in docker desktop, you can access the API documentation by visiting the following URL: http://localhost:3000/api-docs

 <img src="./imgs/swagger/1.png" alt="API Documentation" width="100%"/>
 <img src="./imgs/swagger/2.png" alt="API Documentation" width="100%"/>

 ## Docker

 These are the docker containers on the MTOGO platform.
 As a container orchestrator, we use docker compose.
-Our docker-compose.yml file can be found here [insert link here] using watchtower to update containers automatically when a new image is pushed to the registry (GitHub Container Registry).
+Our docker-compose.yml file can be found here [docker-compose.yml]("./docker-compose.yml") using watchtower to update containers automatically when a new image is pushed to the registry (GitHub Container Registry).
 Looks for the latest image and updates the container if a new image is available.